Harriet Scott (broadcaster)

-Harriet Scott (born 23 January 1972) is a British radio presenter with Magic Radio, presenting the Weekday Breakfast show with Ronan Keating.
+Harriet Scott (born 23 January 1972) is a British radio presenter with Magic Radio, presenting the Weekday Breakfast show.

 Career

 After studying History at Hull University, Scott became a production assistant for BBC Radio Humberside.
 A move to GWR followed, after which she worked at a number of other stations, including Viking FM, 2-Ten FM, and BRMB in Birmingham.

 It was while at BRMB in 1997 that she began to move into television, becoming the travel presenter for ITV Central in the West Midlands.
 She went on to spend several years at Virgin Radio.